Woodbury University: Solar Futures House

-The Solar Futures House is a 425 ft2 home built using 3D concrete printing in the campus as part of the Solar Decathlon competition from the United States Department of Energy.
+The Solar Futures House was a 425 ft2 home built using 3D concrete printing in the campus as part of the Solar Decathlon competition from the United States Department of Energy.
 The home took 15 months to complete from its initial design and cost US$250,000 with a grant of US$50,000 to start on the project.
 The home was built with solar panels and a greywater system, with the home having a bathroom, kitchen, living room, and bedroom.
 The building was designed by the university students in the architecture programs and was the first permitted structure in the city of Los Angeles, with the university administrators debating on how it might be used for university purposes.

 Academics

-Woodbury University is organized into four programs: the School of Business, the School of Architecture, the School of Liberal Arts and the School of Media Culture & Design.
+Woodbury was organized into four programs: The Woodbury Business Institute, the Center for Interdisciplinary Studies, the College of Architecture, Design and Media, which includes the Woodbury School of Architecture and Woodbury School of Design and Media Arts.

 Julius Shulman Institute

-The Julius Shulman Institute is part of Woodbury's School of Architecture, with its mission being to promote "understanding and appreciation of photography of the built environment".
+The Julius Shulman Institute was part of the College of Architecture, Design and Media, with its mission being to promote "understanding and appreciation of photography of the built environment".

 The institute was founded in 2005 by Julius Shulman from a financial endowment, choosing the university because of his interest in education.
 The institute annually gives the Excellence in Photography Award to photographers, with prior awardees being Iwan Baan, Pedro E. Guerrero, Catherine Opie, Hélène Binet and James Welling.

 Rankings and accreditation

-Woodbury University is accredited by the WASC Senior College and University Commission and approved by the Postsecondary Commission of the California Department of Education.
+Woodbury was accredited by the WASC Senior College and University Commission and approved by the Postsecondary Commission of the California Department of Education.
 The Western Association of Schools and Colleges granted Woodbury its original regional accreditation in 1961.
-Woodbury is also accredited by the Association to Advance Collegiate Schools of Business, with the School of Business receiving its accreditation from the Association of Collegiate Business Schools and Programs in 1998.
+Woodbury was also accredited by the Association to Advance Collegiate Schools of Business, with the School of Business receiving its accreditation from the Association of Collegiate Business Schools and Programs in 1998.
 In 1994, the Architecture program was accredited by the National Architectural Accrediting Board.
 In 1991, the Interior Architecture Program was accredited by the Council for Interior Design Accreditation.
 In 2008, the school received accreditation from the National Association of Schools of Art and Design.

-Woodbury was ranked 53rd in U.S. News & World Report's 2019 annual ranking of regional universities, placing at 31st in the "Top Performers on Social Mobility" category and 32nd in the "Best Value for School" category.
+It was ranked 53rd in U.S. News & World Report's 2019 annual ranking of regional universities, placing at 31st in the "Top Performers on Social Mobility" category and 32nd in the "Best Value for School" category.
 It finished with a score of 42 out of 100 in the overall rankings for that year.
 That previous year, it ranked at 59th place on the U.S. News & World Report's ranking, scoring 43 points out of 100.
 In the Niche Best Colleges rankings, Woodbury ranked at 251st place in the Best Colleges for Art in America.
-Woodbury was ranked 34th overall in The Economist's first-ever college rankings published in October 2015.
+It was ranked 34th overall in The Economist's first-ever college rankings published in October 2015.
 It was also ranked 10th among the 161 ranked colleges and universities in California in The New York Times's "Overall mobility index" in 2017.